-8. Failure to comply with the directives of official representatives of the College, including security, residence life student staff, dining hall authorities, library personnel, etc., including failure to produce a form of identification when requested.
+8. Failure to comply with the directives of official representatives of the College, including Public Safety Officers, Residence Life student staff, dining hall authorities, library personnel, etc., including failure to produce a form of identification when requested.

 9. Failure to meet with the Vice President of Student Affairs (or designee**) or the Student Conduct Council when properly notified to do so as a witness or charged student in a discipline case.

 11. Unauthorized entry into or use of College facilities or services.

 12. Disorderly, indecent, or obscene conduct or expression on College- owned or College- controlled property or at College sponsored or supervised functions.

 13. Violations of policies on sexual harassment or sexual violence-see Sexual Harassment Policy, and Sexual Violence Policy.

 14. Discriminatory acts on College-owned or College-controlled property, or at College-sponsored or supervised functions.

 15. Hazing, which means committing an act against a student or coercing a student to commit an act that creates a risk of harm to a person in order for the student to be a member of or affiliated with a student organization, club, or sports team.
 The risk may be of a physical, mental, or emotional nature.

 16. Roughhousing activities while indoors, including but not limited to, biking, roller-blading, water guns, water balloons, throwing and/or bouncing and/or kicking objects.